collinsmuriuki/premios/README.md

   </a>
 </p>

-> An application which allosw a user to post a project he/she has created and get it reviewed by his/her peers
+> An application which allows a user to post a project he/she has created and get it reviewed by his/her peers
+> A project can be rated based on 3 different criteria
+> 1. Design
+> 2. Usability
+> 3. Content

 <img alt="Version" src="screenshot.png" />